-The Public Health Act 2010 and the Public Health Regulation 2012 require drinking water suppliers to have and comply with a ‘quality assurance program’ (or drinking water management system).
+The Public Health Act 2010 and the Public Health Regulation 2022 require drinking water suppliers to have and comply with a ‘quality assurance program’ (or drinking water management system).
 This requirement applies to water suppliers defined in the Act, including water utilities, private water suppliers and water carters.
 Major water utilities, such as Hunter Water Corporation, Sydney Catchment Authority and Sydney Water Corporation, already have risk-based drinking water management systems as a requirement of their operating licences.

 A drinking water management system (DWMS) consists of documents, procedures and other supporting information for the safe supply of drinking water.
 The DWMS must address the elements of the Framework for Management of Drinking Water Quality (Australian Drinking Water Guidelines) relevant to the operations of the supplier.
 At the heart of the Framework are

 The DWMS must be kept current and regularly reviewed to ensure that it has been properly implemented and risks are effectively addressed.
 The DWMS must be internally reviewed by the water utility at least annually and a report provided to the local Public Health Unit (PHU).
 A complete review should be conducted in consultation with relevant stakeholders including the PHU and Department of Planning, Industry and Environment (DPIE) Water every four years in line with Strategic Business Planning.
 NSW Health recommends the use of an external facilitator for the risk assessment workshop.
 There is also guidance on external review/audit below.

 The utility should assess risks, and if necessary, test for indicator organisms, pathogens, cyanobacteria, pesticides, disinfection byproducts, per- and poly-fluoroalkyl substances (PFAS), other organic compounds and radiological contamination.
+Microbial health-based targets provide an assessment of the microbial safety of drinking water, including Cryptosporidium.
+The Australian Drinking Water Guidelines now include guidance on these targets.
+See Health-based targets for Cryptosporidium in regional NSW drinking water supplies for more information on Cryptosporidium risk assessments and the adoption of health-based targets in regional NSW.
 The local PHU can help with technical support for risks assessments through specialist contractors and, where applicable, project monitoring.
 The

-The PFAS National Environmental Management Plan provides information on a range of activities that may be associated with PFAS (refer to Appendix B).
+PFAS National Environmental Management Plan provides information on a range of activities that may be associated with PFAS (refer to Appendix B).
 NSW Environment Protection Authority (EPA) has established a

 The DWMS must be reviewed by the water utility at least annually to ensure that it is being properly implemented and risks are effectively addressed.
 The DWMS must be kept current.